JMC’s chaplain coordinates morale helicopter rides at Crane

 |0

-This work, JMC’s chaplain coordinates morale helicopter rides at Crane [Image 3 of 3], by JMC Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JMC’s chaplain coordinates morale helicopter rides at Crane, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.